Description

 • Dark or tarry stools (indicating gastrointestinal bleeding — seek urgent medical attention)

 Important: Some people experience no symptoms at all, yet the infection is still present and causing damage.
-Testing is the only way to confirm or exclude infection.
+Around 90% of patients with duodenal ulcer and 80% with gastric ulcer are infected with H. pylori, and symptoms often do not respond to over-the-counter medication or proton pump inhibitors alone.
+Testing is the only way to confirm or exclude infection as the underlying cause.

 H. pylori infection has been associated with increased mast cell reactivity and may act as a co-factor in worsening or perpetuating chronic spontaneous urticaria (CSU).
-In patients with persistent hives, testing for and eradicating H. pylori is recommended as part of a thorough investigation, as successful treatment may improve urticaria symptoms.
+In patients with persistent hives lasting more than six weeks, testing for and eradicating H. pylori is recommended as part of a thorough investigation, as successful treatment may improve or resolve urticaria symptoms in a subset of patients.

 Why Eradication Matters: Clinical Guidelines

-Because H. pylori is a recognised carcinogen and a principal cause of peptic ulcer disease, both the NICE guidelines (UK) and the Maastricht/Florence Consensus (European) recommend:
+Because H. pylori is a recognised carcinogen and a principal cause of peptic ulcer disease, both NICE guideline CG184 (UK) and the Maastricht VI/Florence Consensus (European) recommend:

 Do not ignore a positive result.
 H. pylori does not clear on its own without antibiotic treatment.
 Please: